tandica/rhcsa/22-managing-selinux/yt.md

 ** SELinux logs are written to */var/log/audit/audit.log* and are tagges with **type=AVC**.
 To get these logs, you can do `grep AVC /var/log/audit/audit.log`.

+`ls -Z` lists the security context of the files in that directory.

+`ps -z` displays security context labels for running processes

+**Restore default file context:** `restorecon -R /dir/dir` restores file contexts recursivley.

+`getsebool -a | grep http` gets booleans for http service.

+`setsebool -P http_ex_ample on` sets booleans permanently.

+Get info for these commands: `info semanage`.

+To use `sealert`, install `dnf install setrouobleshoot-server`.

+`audit2allow -a -w` shows the error and a fix for SELinux